Your rights when working

 - Not work between 10pm-6am (with some exceptions)

-- A one hour of rest when working over 4 hours
+- One hour of rest when working over 4 hours

 - Time off for study or training, paid at the normal hourly rate